-So that ADLC’s teachers can focus on active students, and to keep class sizes manageable, we’re planning a change that affects funded students who haven’t started course work in ADLC’s Student Instruction (SI) courses.
+So that ADLC’s teachers can focus on active students, and to keep class sizes manageable, we’ve made a change that affects funded students who haven’t started course work in ADLC’s Student Instruction (SI) courses.

-Starting the week of Oct.
-16–20, funded SI students who haven’t been active in a course within 90 days of their course start date will be automatically withdrawn from their course.
+As of Oct.
+20, funded SI students who haven’t been active in a course within 90 days of their course start date will be automatically withdrawn from their course.

 Note that this does not affect students in ADLC’s Teacher Support (TS) Courses.